npalm/docker-introduction/markdown/part2.md

     push      Push an image or a repository to a Docker registry server tag       Tag an image into a repository top       Lookup the running processes of a container

-Run 'docker help' for all commands.
-Run 'docker COMMAND --help' for more information on a command.
 ```

 !SUB